hackbrightacademy/explore-python/contents/conditionals.rst

             print("Here is family member 2: ", family_member2)

-4) Optionally, an if-statement can have an **else** block-- what to do if the Boolean expression does not evaluate to **True**.
+4) Optionally, an if-statement can have an **else** block-- what to do if the boolean expression does not evaluate to **True**.
 Here's another example of an else-block.
 The "body" of the else-block should also be indented.

 .. code-block:: python